-Human Resource Systems and Mechanisms to Support the Growth Cycle nboarding support to strengthen ring of recent graduates and enable id-career hires to play an active le at an early stage To address the increase in recruitm expansion, we are strengthening o on performance, continuing to foc We are also enhancing onboardin systems, and working to create an exible assignment of roles NRI intentionally refrains from esta their own and take action that goe exactly as instructed.
-The new hun performance, regardless of age, an or role. alance between independent career evelopment and strategic rotation at offers diverse experiences At NRI, employees are asked to ind transfers, assignments, and strateg diverse experiences contribute to t eatment and development vestment appropriate for ofessionals NRI's comprehensive economic co maintained at a level appropriate f system and necessary reviews of c take the initiative to study and enh or acquiring qualifications.
+Human Resource Systems and Mechanisms to Support the Growth Cycle

+Onboarding support to strengthen hiring of recent graduates and enable mid-career hires to play an active role at an early stage To address the increase in recruitment and the intensifying competition for IT talent due to the company's expansion, we are strengthening our recruitment activities and ensuring appropriate compensation based on performance, continuing to focus on attracting top talent.
+We are also enhancing onboarding support, such as expanding training programs and development systems, and working to create an environment that facilitates the early success of mid-career hires.
+Flexible assignment of roles NRI intentionally refrains from establishing rigid missions or roles.
+We encourage our employees to think on their own and take action that goes beyond their missions and roles, rather than carry out their work exactly as instructed.
+The new human resources system allows for promotions and advancements based on performance, regardless of age, and has a structure that better recognizes challenges beyond one's mission or role.
+Balance between independent career development and strategic rotation that offers diverse experiences At NRI, employees are asked to independently develop their own careers.
+At the same time, we believe that transfers, assignments, and strategic rotations that allow individuals to broaden their perspectives and gain diverse experiences contribute to their growth, and we prioritize this balance.
+NRI's comprehensive economic compensation packages, including salaries, bonuses, and benefits, are maintained at a level appropriate for professionals, with the proper operation of the human resources system and necessary reviews of compensation when needed.
+What is more, NRI encourages employees to take the initiative to study and enhance their expertise early on by participating in various training programs or acquiring qualifications.